What Is Policy and Procedure Distribution?

 - Grant requirements mandating documented proof that procedures are followed

-For nonprofits, procedure distribution is not just an operational convenience; it is often a condition of funding and insurance coverage.
-A self-service, searchable portal where volunteers can find current procedures without IT support is essential.
+For nonprofits, policy and procedure distribution is not just an operational convenience; it is often a condition of funding and insurance coverage.
+A self-service, searchable portal where volunteers can find current policies and procedures without IT support is essential.
 Paired with attestation tracking, it provides the evidence trail that grant makers and auditors require.

-Organizations pursuing SOC 2, HIPAA, or ISO certifications must demonstrate that procedures are not just written but distributed and followed.
+Organizations pursuing SOC 2, HIPAA, or ISO certifications must demonstrate that policies and procedures are not just written but distributed and followed.
 Auditors will ask:

 - How do you ensure they are reading the latest version?

-- How do you control access to sensitive procedures?
+- How do you control access to sensitive content?

-- Can you prove employees have acknowledged key procedures?
+- Can you prove employees have acknowledged key policies and procedures?

 A dedicated distribution system answers all of these questions systematically.
-Procedures are centralized (current version guaranteed), access-controlled (permission-based visibility), and auditable (attestation records and access logs).
+Policies and procedures are centralized (current version guaranteed), access-controlled (permission-based visibility), and auditable (attestation records and access logs).

-PolicyCo's procedure distribution system is built around the Viewer, a clean, distraction-free interface where employees and volunteers search and read procedures without seeing editing tools or administrative workflows.
-Procedures are indexed for full-text search and ChatGPT-powered natural language queries, so users can ask questions like “What is the process for requesting time off?” and get relevant results instantly.
+PolicyCo's distribution system is built around the Viewer, a clean, distraction-free online interface where employees and volunteers search and read finalized policies and approved procedures without seeing editing tools or administrative workflows.
+Policies and procedures are indexed for full-text search and ChatGPT-powered natural language queries, so users can ask questions like “What is the process for requesting time off?” and get relevant results instantly.

-Department-based ownership means each team controls its own procedures independently.
+Department-based ownership means each team controls its own procedures independently, while policy releases remain governed through formal approval workflows.
 Visibility settings (Department-only, Organization-wide, Public, or Hidden) give administrators fine-grained control.
+Organizations can also export policies as PDF or Word/DOCX when a downloadable file is required, with optional procedures and controls included.
 With SSO and SCIM included on all plans, user provisioning stays in sync with your identity provider.
-When someone joins a department, they immediately see the right procedures; when they leave, access is automatically revoked.
+When someone joins a department, they immediately see the right policies and procedures; when they leave, access is automatically revoked.

 See how PolicyCo handles this

-Start a free trial or book a demo to explore how PolicyCo can help your organization.
+Book a demo or start a free trial to explore how PolicyCo can help your organization.